arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/datasheet/datasheet.md

 The Main Processor is a ARM Cortex M0+  running at up to 48 MHz Most of its pins are connected to the external headers, however some are reserved for internal communication to the communication module and to the internal SPI and  I2C peripherals (Crypto).
-Communication with  NINA Module W102 happens through  UART and a SPI through the following pins.
+Communication with  NINA Module W102 happens through UART and SPI through the following pins.

 | Pin | Acronym | NINA Pin | Acronym   | Description |
 | --- | ------- | -------- | --------- | ----------- |